 Meanwhile, escalating lowland agri‑environment payments (for instance, of £515/ha for winter bird seed mixes) have made off-wintering upland flocks downslope to lowland dairy farms even more difficult and prohibitively expensive for hill farmers.
 This off‑wintering migration is not only increasingly costly, but also disrupts the hardiness of hill flocks and maternal bonding between ewes and lambs, eroding the cultural hefting knowledge passed from mothers to offspring.
 As flocks mix with lowland livestock, farmers report rising losses to tick‑borne disease and even ‘spill‑over’ of cattle afflictions such as digital dermatitis into their sheep.

-The FCC adds that these continued top‑down stocking mandates have led some fell commons to plummet to 0.05 LU ewes per hectare, with few viable routes to replace phased‑out Basic Payment Scheme (BPS) support.
+The FCC adds that these continued top‑down stocking mandates have led some fell commons to plummet to 0.05 LU per hectare, with few viable routes to replace phased‑out Basic Payment Scheme (BPS) support.
 They argue passionately for bespoke stocking rates tailored to the productivity, history, and unique ecological tapestry of each common.